|Previous College:||Miami '84|

-A 1984 graduate of the University of Miami (Florida), Willman began his coaching career just after graduation at the YMCA and U.S.A.
+Willman began his coaching career just after graduation at the YMCA and U.S.A.
 Swimming level.
-Willman entered the collegiate coaching arena as the Assistant Coach for New Hampshire in 1991 taking over the program the following season when he earned his first coaching honor as the Men’s Coach of the Year.
+He entered the collegiate coaching arena as the assistant coach for New Hampshire in 1991, taking over the program the following season when he earned his first coaching honor as the Men’s Coach of the Year.
 Since then, New Hampshire’s success has not gone unnoticed, as Willman has become the America East Conference’s most highly decorated coach.
-He has been selected America East Coach of the Year 12 times in the past 20 years (1993, 1995, 1997, 1998, 1999, 2002, 2005, 2006, 2010, 2011, 2012 and 2013) and ECAC Coach of the Year three times (2003, 2011 and 2013).
+He has been selected America East Coach of the Year 13 times in the past 21 years (1993, 1995, 1997, 1998, 1999, 2002, 2005, 2006, 2010, 2011, 2012, 2013 and 2014) and ECAC Coach of the Year four times (2003, 2011, 2013 and 2014).

 New Hampshire is consistently an Academic All-America team and swimmers have earned NCAA Academic All-American honors, post-graduate scholarship awards and ranked as high as sixth nationally for grade point average.
 Willman is a certified ASCA Level IV coach and has been a recipient of the ASCA Coaching Excellence Award.